nya3jp/cros-bazel/README.md

 ## Misc Memo

+### Bazel remote caching with RBE

+You can speed up the build by enabling remote Bazel caching with RBE.
+To do this, follow [this instruction](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_guide.md#authenticate-for-remote-bazel-caching-with-rbe_if-applicable) to authenticate.

+After authentication, make sure that you restart the Bazel instance by running `bazel shutdown`.

 ### Debugging a failing package

 Sometimes you want to enter an ephemeral CrOS chroot where a package build is